-Simula, an object-oriented language, is written by Kristen Nygaard and Ole-John Dahl at the Norwegian Computing Center.
+Simula, an object-oriented language, is written by Kristen Nygaard and Ole-Johan Dahl at the Norwegian Computing Center.
 Based largely on the Algol 60 programming language, Simula grouped data and instructions into blocks called objects, each representing one facet of a system intended for simulation.
 In addition to simulation, Simula also has applications in computer graphics, process control, scientific data processing and other fields.

 Developed at Stanford University, the Orm robot (Norwegian for "snake") was an unusual air-powered robotic arm.
 It moved by inflating one or more of its 28 rubber bladders that were sandwiched between seven metal disks.
 The design was abandoned because movements could not be repeated accurately.